-Particles in a drug product, whether visible or sub-visible, are a very serious concern (e.g., obstruction of blood vessels, inducement of immunogenicity).
-Particles may result from external sources (e.g., dust), manufacturing (e.g., silicone oil), or interaction with package/delivery systems (protein aggregates).
+Particles, whether visible or sub-visible, in a drug product are a very serious concern (e.g., obstruction of blood vessels, inducement of immunogenicity).
+Particles may result from external sources (e.g., dust), manufacturing (e.g., silicone oil), or interaction with the container/delivery systems (protein aggregates).
 This section presents papers on particle measurement, management and resultant effects.

 Register below for access to our Online Technical Repository and for current customers, our Online Technical Customer Support Portal.

 This chapter offers general information and recommendations related to use of glass for pharmaceutical primary packaging.

 An overview of NovaPure® particulate testing, including history and validation of LM/IA system.

 To investigate aggregation/adsorption of proteins during storage and/or shipment of samples in Daikyo Crystal Zenith® silicone oil free vs siliconized glass PFS.

 NovaPure® specs are established based on QTPP's and CQAs, plus their impact on the end patient, the drug product and the pharmaceutical manufacturer.

 Uses Differential Interference Contrast microscopy/Extended Depth of Field imaging to nondestructively look at the inside surface of glass containers.

 A method used during a manufacturing supply chain for vial stoppers and syringe plungers to improve quality and decrease the particle contamination risks.